EFForg/crocodilehunter/README.md

-# crocodilehunter
+# Crocodile Hunter

-This repository is part of a project studying the newest generation (i.e. 4G/LTE) of Cell Site Simulators.
+This repository is part of an EFF project studying the newest generation (i.e. 4G/LTE) of Cell Site Simulators.

 The main project is located in `/src` and is based off of [srsLTE](https://github.com/srsLTE/srsLTE) and our setup currently supports the USRP B200 and the bladeRF x40.